UNITED STATES

 Balance, end of the period | $ | $ |

-and shares of common stock for the nine months ended September 30, 2022 and 2021, respectively, as their effect would be anti-dilutive.
-Warrants to purchase and shares of common stock for the nine months ended September 30, 2022 and 2021, respectively, were also excluded from the computation of diluted loss per share as their effect would be anti-dilutive.
-In addition, preferred stock series A convertible to and shares of common stock for the nine months ended September 30, 2022 and 2021, respectively, were excluded from the computation of diluted loss per share as their effect would be anti-dilutive.
-Preferred stock series B and C convertible to and shares of common stock for the nine months ended September 30, 2022 were excluded from the computation of diluted loss per share as their effect would be anti-dilutive.
-Both shareholder and Rotman Family contingently convertible notes of and shares of common stock for the nine months ended September 30, 2022 and 2021, respectively, were also excluded from the computation of diluted loss per share as their effect would be anti-dilutive.
+The Company presents basic and diluted loss per share.
+As the Company reported a net loss in the three and nine months ended September 30, 2024 and 2023, common stock equivalents, including stock options and warrants, were anti-dilutive; therefore, the amounts reported for basic and dilutive income per share were the same.
+Excluded from the computation of diluted income per share were options to purchase and shares of common stock for the three and nine months ended September 30, 2024 and 2023, respectively, as their effect would be anti-dilutive.
+Warrants to purchase and shares of common stock for the three and nine months ended September 30, 2024 and 2023, respectively, were also excluded from the computation of diluted income per share as their effect would be anti-dilutive.
+In addition, preferred stock convertible to and shares of common stock for the three and nine months ended September 30, 2024 and 2023, respectively, were excluded from the computation of diluted income per share as their effect would be anti-dilutive.
+Both shareholder and Rotman Family contingently convertible notes for the three and nine months ended September 30, 2024 and 2023 were also excluded from the computation of diluted loss per share as no contingencies were met.

 Revenue